Office of Residence Life

-4. The Student will be commuting daily from the permanent home address of their parent(s) or legal guardian(s) within a 50-mile radius of BGSU;
+- The Student will be commuting daily from the permanent home address of their parent(s) or legal guardian(s) within a 50-mile driving radius of BGSU;

-b.
-Students who qualify to reside off-campus under this clause do not need to request housing.
-Please note that providing false information to the University is a violation of the Student Code of Conduct;
+- Students who qualify to reside off-campus under this clause do not need to request housing.
+Please note that providing false information to the University is a violation of the student Code of Conduct;

-8. The Student will complete 30 months of consecutive military service as of August 20, 2012.
+- The Student will complete 30 months of consecutive active/full-time military service as of August 25, 2014.

 This License Agreement (Agreement) is between Bowling Green State University, hereinafter referred to as the University, on behalf of the Office of Residence Life and University Dining Services, and the individual receiving the offer, hereinafter referred to as the Student and parent/legal guardian when the Student is under the age of 18.